TheLastProject/HERITAGE/README.md

 client-side.

-To add custom games for easy loading, place them in a subdirectory with the preferred game.
-For example, the example game, named 'example', can be loaded using 'load example'.
+To add custom games for easy loading, place them in a subdirectory with the preferred name.
+For example, the example game can be loaded using 'load example', because it is placed in the directory called 'example'.

 LICENSE
 =======